PosterLLaVa: Constructing a Unified Multi-modal Layout Generator with LLM: Introduction

 \section{Introduction}

-For diverse sorts of graphic design (commercial posters, mobile app UIs, webpages, video thumbnails, etc.), layout plays a critical role in structuring visual and textual elements to captivate audiences and communicate intended messages.
+\IEEEPARstart{F}{or} diverse sorts of graphic design (commercial posters, mobile app UIs, webpages, video thumbnails, etc.), layout plays a critical role in structuring visual and textual elements to captivate audiences and communicate intended messages.
 This task has required designers to create layouts manually, demanding their extensive expertise and experience.
 For large-scale designing tasks, the efficiency of this strategy is far from expected.

 The most naive idea for massive graphic design generation is to utilize pre-design templates and replace content according to requirements.
-However, the production and selection of templates still involve human labor, and mechanically applying the inappropriate layout can lead to obtrusive designs.
-Previous researchers attempted to frame layout generation as an optimization problem, tackling it with heuristic algorithms like genetic algorithms \cite{rule_based_layout0} and simulated annealing \cite{rule_based_layout1}.
-However, these methods hinge on crafting well-designed energy functions, a task that still depends heavily on design expertise and lacks generality across different applications.
+However, the production and selection of templates still involve human labor, and mechanically applying the inappropriate layout template can lead to obtrusive designs.
+Previous researchers attempted to frame layout generation as an optimization problem, tackling it with heuristic algorithms~\cite{rule_based_layout0, rule_based_layout1, rule_based_layout2}.
+However, these methods hinge on crafting well-designed energy functions, a task that still depends heavily on design expertise, and the form of which usually lacks generality across different applications.